Help Others Understand Your Vision Problems

-If your vision loss is recent, your family and friends may be fearful when you try to do daily living tasks on your own, such as climbing stairs, preparing meals, or using household appliances.
+If your vision loss is recent, your family and friends may be fearful when you try to do daily living tasks on your own, such as climbing stairs, preparing meals, or using household appliances and equipment.
 They may be overprotective or in "rescue mode," regardless of the skills you're able to perform safely and independently.

 Encourage your family to discuss their concerns with you, and ask them to hear your feelings and opinions about what support you might need in the near future.

 Helping Your Family and Friends Adjust to Your Vision Loss

 Here are some suggestions to help you begin a discussion with your family members and friends:

 - Tell your family and friends how your vision loss currently makes you feel.
 In the early stages of your vision loss, it would be understandable if you felt sadness, anger, vulnerability, or uncertainty.